iraiosub/riboseq-flow/README.md

 - `--adapter_threeprime` sequence of 3' adapter (equivalent to `-a` in `cutadapt`) (Required if trimming enabled)
 - `--adapter_fiveprime` sequence of 5' adapter (equivalent to `-g` in `cutadapt`)
 - `--times_trimmed` number of times a read will be adaptor trimmed (default: `1`)
 - `--cut_end` number of nucleotides to be trimmed from 5' or 3' end of read (equivalent to `-u` in `cutadapt`).
-Supply positive value for trimming from the 5' end, and negative value for trimming from the 3'end. (default `0`, no nt are trimmed).
+Supply positive values for trimming from the 5' end, and negative values for trimming from the 3'end. (default `0`, no residues are trimmed).
 Important: This step is perfomed after adapter trimming, and after UMIs have been moved to the read header.
 Useful for libraries where non-templated nucleotides are part of the read and need trimming (e.g. template-switching, OTTR libraries).
 - `--minimum_quality` cutoff value for trimming low-quality ends from reads (default `10`)
 - `--minimum_length` minimum read length after trimming (default `20`)